-Climate change is increasing the frequency and intensity of extreme weather events such as hurricanes, rainfalls, fires and floods – resulting in deaths, injuries, displacement and the destruction of homes and health facilities.
+These extreme weather events such as hurricanes, rainfalls, fires and floods results in deaths, injuries, displacement and the destruction of homes and health facilities.
 Local health systems are often ill-equipped to handle the influx of patients that result from such events, and quickly become overburdened and face medicine and equipment shortages.

 Natural disasters also come with related biological hazards.
 Climatic conditions are linked to water-borne diseases and diseases transmitted through insects and other animals.
 For example, heavy rainfalls and flooding are often linked to increased rates of malaria transmission, as floods provide new breeding ground for mosquitoes.
 Malaria kills over 400,000 people every year, mainly children under the age of five, however the recent approval of the Mosquirix vaccine offers some optimism for reduced malaria-related deaths.